There are around 40 trillion bacteria in your body, most of which are in your intestines.

 Nevertheless, some studies have shown that probiotics can improve how certain gut bacteria function, as well as the types of chemicals they produce (54).

 Bottom Line: Probiotics do not significantly alter the composition of the microbiota in healthy people.
-However, after certain diseases, they may improve microbiota function and help restore the microbiota to good health.
+However, in sick people, they may improve microbiota function and help restore the microbiota to good health.

 Take Home Message

 Your gut bacteria are extremely important for many aspects of health.